Cerutti Mastodon site

 The Cerutti Mastodon site is a paleontological and possible archeological site in San Diego County, California.
 In 2017, broken mastodon bones at the site were dated to around 130,700 years ago.

 The bones were found with cobblestones displaying use-wear and impact marks among the otherwise fine-grain sands.
 Researchers have proposed that these marks were caused by the intentional breakage of the broken bones by hominins using the cobblestones.
-If true, that would be older by far than the scientific consensus for habitation of the New World, which generally traces widespread human migration to the Americas to 19,000 to 26,000 years ago, and tens of thousands of years earlier than any Homo sites outside of Africa.
+If true, that would be older by far than the scientific consensus for habitation of the New World, which generally traces widespread human migration to the Americas to 19,000 to 26,000 years ago, and tens of thousands of years earlier than any modern human sites outside of Africa.

 Context

 The Cerutti Mastodon site (SDNHM locality 3767) is a paleontological site located in San Diego County, California, United States.
 A team of researchers from the San Diego Natural History Museum, led by Thomas Deméré, excavated the site from 1992 to 1993.
 The site is named after Richard Cerutti, another paleontologist from the museum who is credited with discovering the site during freeway expansion of State Route 54.
 Before the expansion, the site was a hilly ridge that ran parallel to the freeway.
 The site was found approximately nine feet down under "unnamed Pleistocene stream deposits".

 Construction used a Caterpillar 235C excavator, which has a reach of 39.4 feet and a downward dig of 26.4 feet at ground level.
 The site was found during the construction of a drainage system.
 Excavated materials were placed at the base of the sound berm towards the east after which the bones were found and hand excavation followed.